 A professional accounting course module generally starts with the fundamentals and then moves on to the trickier aspects of accounting.
 Let us now look at what all we are required to learn in order to be proficient in the fundamentals of accounting.

-The American Accounting Association (AAA) defines accounting as the “process of identifying, measuring and communicating economic information to permit informed judgments and decisions by the users of the information.”
+Accounting, as defined by the American Accounting Association (AAA) is the “process of identifying, measuring and communicating economic information to permit informed judgments and decisions by the users of the information.”

 Objectives of Accounting